Five Islands, Nova Scotia: Moose Island

 Seniors living in the community recall youthful memories of Moose Island deriving its name from stories of the island having supported a moose herd until shortly after settlers inhabited the surrounding areas.
 There are other legends relating to this island as well but this seems to be the most laudable to many who have lived there many years ago.

 Moose Island was the only one of the five ever to be inhabited and carries with it the most tangible tale of intrigue.
 Early in the 1800s, John Ruff, a Scotsman, settled this outpost with his family.
 He cleared much of the forest and established a modest mixed farm, supplying the coastal village with produce, wood and charcoal.
 He was reputed to be a hard, cruel person, and rumors circulated that he abused his wife and children.
 When he died a violent death, suspicions arose that he had been murdered by his son.
 A controversial trial led to acquittal, and afterwards the family moved to the mainland, carrying the unresolved mystery with them.
 Legend has John Ruff's spirit stalking the long overgrown fields during misty, moonless nights in search of vengeance.
 On a dark night on the beach, some people have said that they could see a light that walks the shore of the island.

 Diamond Island

-There is a podcast talking about Five Islands and the myths around Diamond Island here..